University Hospital Heidelberg

-University Hospital Heidelberg (Universitätsklinikum Heidelberg, Abbr: UKHD or UKL-HD) is a university hospital in Heidelberg, Germany and is with 2.599 beds one of the largest medical centers in the country.
-It is closely linked to Heidelberg University Medical School (Heidelberg University Faculty of Medicine) which was founded in 1388 and is thus the oldest within the Federal Republic of Germany.
+University Hospital Heidelberg (Universitätsklinikum Heidelberg, Abbr: UKHD or UKL-HD) is a university hospital in Heidelberg, Germany and one of the largest medical centers in the country.
+It is closely linked to Heidelberg University Medical School (Heidelberg University Faculty of Medicine), and its history dates back to 1388.
+The Heidelberg University Hospital was ranked the 12th-best hospital in the world by Newsweek as of 2026.

 Organization

-UKHD is functionally an integral part of Heidelberg University's medical academic and research environment.
+UKHD is functionally an integral part of Heidelberg University's academic and research environment and serves as the primary teaching hospital for its clinical medicine program.
 However, it is administratively and financially distinct from Heidelberg University and operates as an independent public law institution ("Anstalt des öffentlichen Rechts") with its own Board of Directors.

 UKHD is affiliated with the Medical Faculty of Heidelberg University, serving as its teaching hospital and core clinical partner for research, education, and patient care.
 Researchers working at UKHD are affiliated academically with Heidelberg University, as part of the Medical Faculty, which is reflected in the university's affiliation policies that apply to research outputs originating from UKHD.
 This connection enables UKHD to participate in joint research projects, clinical trials, and teaching programs with Heidelberg University, while maintaining legal, financial, and administrative independence.